danielaparker/JsonCons.Net/doc_source/articles/JsonPath/operators/or-expression.md

 ### Or Expression

 ```
-OrExpression = Expression "||" Expression
+or-expression = expression "||" expression

 ```
-If both left and right sides are null, the expression evaluates to null.
-Otherwise, if the left side evaluates to true, the expression will evaluate to its left side, and if the left side evaluates to false, it will evaluate to its right side.
+If both left and right sides are null, the or-expression evaluates to null.
+Otherwise, if the left side evaluates to true, it will evaluate to its left side, and if the left side evaluates to false, it will evaluate to its right side.